top of page

 and "SLIT"

 Food allergen “immunotherapy”, or desensitization, is the process of exposing someone with a severe food allergy risk to a small amount of their food allergen(s) daily.
 The amount taken increases every one to two weeks until a daily dose is reached that should protect the person from most accidental food allergen exposures.
 It is not a cure.
-The goal is to reduce the risk of accidental allergen exposures causing severe food allergy reactions.
-This is a delicate process with risk.
-There is a fine line between inducing tolerance to a food and inducing a severe, life-threatening allergic reaction, called “anaphylaxis”.
+The goal is to reach once-daily food doses that have shown in research to reduce the risk of accidental allergen exposures causing severe food allergy reactions.
 Currently there are two modes of food desensitization available:

 • Less build-up time (five to six months for most)

-• Takes more time to protect against bigger accidents
+• Takes more time to protect against bigger accidents, but it does!

 • Can be a bridge to OIT